robak86/hardwired/docs/SERVER_DI.md

-- in order to use contract approach, the exported contract object needs to have absolute paths!!!
+- **in order to use contract approach, the exported contract object needs to have absolute paths**!!!

   - in order to mount whole application the package should provide factory